www.scantips.com

 Mathematically, the EV values are exact only if computed with the actual precise theoretical settings that the camera uses, as opposed to the camera’s nominal marked values.
 The EV calculator converts nominals to the precise values.
 For example of the nominal marked numbers vs the precise theoretical numbers, f/11 at 1/60 computes EV 12.826.
 However using the actual real values of f/11.314 at 1/64 computes exactly EV 13.00 (the correct value).
 Techie details maybe, but that's how it works.

 EV is the power of 2 that equals N²/t.
-N is f/Stop Number, t is time duration.
+N is f/stop Number, t is time duration.
 Then ISO shifts that value appropriately.

 Relative EV: A dim exposure of half the sufficient amount needs +1 EV more of settings or ISO to correct it.